vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 WORKER_MACHINE_COUNT: "3"
 DEPLOY_TKG_ON_VSPHERE7: true
 ```
-While the cluster is being deployed, you will find that a virtual service is created in NSX Advanced Load Balancer and new service engines are deployed in vCenter by NSX Advanced Load Balancer and the service engines are mapped to the SE Group `tkg-mgmt-seg`.​​
+While the cluster is being deployed, you will find that a virtual service is created in NSX Advanced Load Balancer and new service engines are deployed in vCenter by NSX Advanced Load Balancer and the service engines are mapped to the SE Group `sfo01-w01-vds01-tkgmanagement`.​​

 The installer automatically sets the context to the Tanzu Kubernetes Grid management cluster on the bootstrap machine.
 Now, you can access the Tanzu Kubernetes Grid management cluster from the bootstrap machine and perform additional tasks such as verifying the management cluster health, deploying the workload clusters, etc.